 *Ollie Matson was born on this date in 1930.
-He was an African American football player, teacher, and coach.
+He was a Black football player, teacher, and coach.

 From Trinity, TX, Ollie Genoa Matson II was the son of Ollie and Gertrude Matson.
 After the family moved to California, he graduated from George Washington High School in San Francisco in 1948.
 Matson attended the City College of San Francisco prior to transferring to the University of San Francisco.
 While in school, Matson became a member of Kappa Alpha Psi Fraternity, Inc. In 1951, Matson's senior year at USF, he led the nation in rushing yardage and touchdowns en route to leading the Dons to an undefeated season.

 Matson finished only ninth in the 1951 Heisman Trophy, voting behind winner Dick Kazmaier of Princeton.
 He was named a first-team All-American, but at defensive back, not running back.
 "They weren't ready for me," he said in 2001 of the lack of respect he received from Heisman voters.
 "But I'm not angry.
 Those were the days when we were growing up, so you have to take the bitter with the sweet.
 My days at USF were just beautiful."

 Matson also won a bronze medal in the 400-meter run and a silver medal as part of the United States 4x400-meter relay team in the 1952 Summer Olympics held in Helsinki, Finland.
 He married his wife Mary, whom he met when both were San Francisco teenagers in the mid 1940's, in 1952.
 Drafted #1 by the Chicago Cardinals, he went on to share 1952 Rookie of the Year honors with Hugh McElhenny of the San Francisco 49ers.
 During his 14-year career, Matson also played for the Los Angeles Rams (traded by the Cardinals for nine Rams players following the 1958 season), the Detroit Lions and the Philadelphia Eagles, and he was named to the Pro Bowl six times (1952, 1954 to 1958).